The Complete Guide to Construction Insurance

 - Advertising injury and defamation

 Contractors or developers may actually be required to have a minimum level of liability insurance either by law in some states or to win certain contracts that require it.
-Companies who complete many design-build projects will definitely want to have liability insurance in case they are sued for mistakes.
+Companies who complete many design-build projects will definitely want to have professional liability insurance in case they are sued for design or engineering mistakes.
 Also, subcontractors are frequently required to carry liability insurance in order to work for certain general contractors.
+Because general contractors can be held liable for an uninsured sub’s mistakes, many rely on construction project management software to track and verify active Certificates of Insurance (COIs) before a subcontractor is ever allowed on the jobsite.

 General liability insurance policies are available through various providers for the following types of construction businesses: